TeraJaQ/HackPad/Arduino_tools/ReadMe.md

 To prepare and upload the HackPad on the Arduino Pro micro you need:

 - install the Arduino IDE version 1.8.12
+- install the Arduino hardware (bootloader) provided in this repo
 - install the Arduino library provided in this repo
 - also install via Arduino IDE these library
 	- MIDIUSB (version 1.0.5)